 Ad injections are real, but some simple preventive measures are enough to fight against them.
 Generally, these malware attacks happen when a user installs software from unreliable websites.

-Cookies are a piece of code that is sent to visitor’s browser by the publisher’s website.
+Cookies are a piece of code that is sent to the visitor’s browser by the publisher’s website.
 Cookies collect information such as visitors’ IP, preferences, login details, and more.
-However, when multiple cookies of third-party websites are dropped on visitors’ browser without informing them, it’s called cookie stuffing.
+However, when multiple cookies of third-party websites are dropped on visitors’ browsers without informing them, it’s called cookie stuffing.

-Generally, cookie stuffing is practised by online coupon-selling publishers where they redirect user to multiple websites.
-A website stuffed with cookies will open up multiple web pages, pop-ups, and may try to install unknown software.
+Generally, cookie stuffing is practised by online coupon-selling publishers, who redirect users to multiple websites.
+A website stuffed with cookies will open up multiple web pages and pop-ups and may try to install an unknown software.